greenstatic/bigbluebutton-exporter/docs/installation/bigbluebutton_exporter.md

 # Installation of BigBlueButton Exporter

+Two installation methods are supported:

+* Docker (recommended)
+* Systemd (not recommended)

+We recommend Docker because it is easier to update, reproduce builds and comes with all dependencies pre-installed.

 ## Docker Installation (Recommended)
 These instructions will guide you through the installation procedure for BigBlueButton Exporter on your BigBlueButton server and direct the HTTP basic auth protected endpoint `/metrics/` to expose your BigBlueButtons server's metrics.